uconn/banner/README.md

 There are a number of ways to use this code.
 Here are two:

-1. *Basic* - You can [download the latest zip file](https://github.com/uconn/banner/archive/master.zip) and use the assets in the "_sites" directory to start building your website.
+1. *Basic* - You can [download the latest zip file](https://github.com/uconn/banner/archive/master.zip) and use the assets in the "_site" directory to start building your website.
 2. *Advanced* - Clone/download this repo and use [Jekyll](http://jekyllrb.com/) and [Compass](http://compass-style.org/) to build your entire website.

 ```bash